FrameXX/tessera-board/README.md

 ## Play

-You can try the latest distributed version at https://tessera-board.web.app.
+You can play the latest distributed version at https://tessera-board.web.app.

-## Developement
+## Development

 ### IDE setup